-- Earned fourteen core high school units and/or high school junior status as documented by an official high school transcript. - Maintained a 3.00 grade point average (GPA) or better on a 4.00 grading scale on all high school courses as documented by an official high school transcript. - Received an unconditional written recommendation from their high school principal and/or high school counselor and signed parental consent.
+- Students must be classified as junior or senior by their high schoool, as documented by an official high school transcript. - Maintained a 3.00 grade point average (GPA) or better on a 4.00 grading scale on all high school courses as documented by an official high school transcript. - Received an unconditional written recommendation from their high school principal and/or high school counselor and signed parental consent. - A copy of their scores from a national American College Test (ACT) or the ACCUPLACER test.
+ACCUPLACER is a computer-based test which is administered in the Holladay Center for eLearning.
+Although a minimum score is not required for admission to MCC, test scores are required as they are used to determine course and/or program placement.